 The American Civil Liberties Union of Missouri, Inc., is a registered 501(c)4 organization.
 It is the ACLU's membership arm.
 When you join the ACLU, your membership fees are paid to this entity, and they are not tax deductible.
 It is this organization through which we carry out the majority of our lobbying and legislative work, and gifts you make to it beyond your membership fees are also not tax deductible.

 The American Civil Liberties Union of Missouri Foundation is a registered 501(c)3 organization.
 It is the organization through which we carry out our legal advocacy, litigation and publication work.
 Gifts to this entity are tax-deductible.

-The ACLU-MO defends civil liberties and the principles of equality and justice in Missouri through its litigation, legislative and public education programs.
+The ACLU of Missouri defends civil liberties and the principles of equality and justice in Missouri through its litigation, legislative and public education programs.
 The ACLU was founded in 1920 as the first public interest law firm of its kind, and is recognized as the country's foremost advocate of individual rights.
 We base our work largely on the Bill of Rights—the first 10 amendments to the U.S. Constitution—which, along with state and federal laws, protects certain fundamental rights of individuals against the power of the government and will of the majority.
 Rights guaranteed in the Bill of Rights include: